UBC-MOAD/docs/vcs_repos.rst

   or use feature branches and GitHub pull requests as they see fit.
   External contributors should fork repos and create pull requests to provide changes so that they are reviewed.

-* Many repos have issue trackers enabled on GitHub
+* All repos have issue trackers on GitHub.

-* GitHub wikis are disabled on all repos to force documentation into repo docs directories
+  Please use the issue trackers to report bugs, suggest changes, etc.

+* Please *do not* use GitHub wikis.
+  Instead,
+  please write documentation into :file:`docs` repos, or in the :file:`docs/` directories of Python package repos.

 * Docs use Sphinx_